aws/secrets-store-csi-driver-provider-aws/README.md

 ```shell
 eksctl utils associate-iam-oidc-provider --region="$REGION" --cluster="$CLUSTERNAME" --approve # Only run this once
 ```
-2. Next create the service account to be used by the pod and associate the above IAM policy with that service account.
+2. Next, create the service account to be used by the pod and associate the above IAM policy with that service account.
 For this example we use *nginx-irsa-deployment-sa* for the service account name:
 ```shell
 eksctl create iamserviceaccount --name nginx-irsa-deployment-sa --region="$REGION" --cluster "$CLUSTERNAME" --attach-policy-arn "$POLICY_ARN" --approve --override-existing-serviceaccounts
 ```
 For a private cluster, ensure that the VPC the cluster is in has an AWS STS endpoint.
 For more information, see [Interface VPC endpoints](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_interface_vpc_endpoints.html) in the AWS IAM User Guide.

-3. Now create the SecretProviderClass which tells the AWS provider which secrets are to be mounted in the pod.
+3. Create the SecretProviderClass which tells the AWS provider which secrets are to be mounted in the pod.
 The ExampleSecretProviderClass-IRSA.yaml in the [examples](./examples) directory will mount "MySecret" created above:
 ```shell
 kubectl apply -f https://raw.githubusercontent.com/aws/secrets-store-csi-driver-provider-aws/main/examples/ExampleSecretProviderClass-IRSA.yaml
 ```
-4. Finally we can deploy our pod.
+4. Finally, we can deploy our pod.
 The ExampleDeployment-IRSA.yaml in the examples directory contains a sample nginx deployment that mounts the secrets under /mnt/secrets-store in the pod:
 ```shell
 kubectl apply -f https://raw.githubusercontent.com/aws/secrets-store-csi-driver-provider-aws/main/examples/ExampleDeployment-IRSA.yaml
 ```